Transracial Adoption: Considerations for You and Your Child

 How Can We Have a Healthy Transracial Adoption?

-Successful transracial adoptions stem from families who are open to educating themselves and acknowledging that they may not fulfill every aspect of their children’s needs.
+Successful transracial adoptions stem from families who educate themselves and acknowledge that they may not fulfill every aspect of their children’s needs.
 It’s important for these families to recognize that their adopted children may benefit from connecting with others who share their racial background.

 Currently, 40% of adoptions are transracial.
 While this makes transracial families more common, you will still need to be ready to deal with being a conspicuous family.
 Shares Isaac Etter, an adoptee and the Founder of Identity, “It wasn’t super difficult to feel like we were family.
 A lot of the time it was more difficult to feel like I wasn’t the only one having my own experience, if that makes sense.
 So, it felt more like, yes, that’s my sister, but I’m having to explain how that’s my sister or notice people kind of take a second glance.
 When you’re in a situation like transracial adoption, you’re kind of like the sore thumb out.
 It’s like you see a family picture, was kind of like an evident stick out, and that was a lot of my early life.”

-For example, when you walk into a restaurant or down the street, people may stare and sometimes even ask inappropriate questions or make comments that you must be prepared to handle.
-How much you will deal with this will, for the most part, depend on where you live.
+For example, when you walk into a restaurant or down the street, people may ask inappropriate questions or comment.
+How much you will deal with this will, for the most part, depend on where you live, but it’s important to prepare yourselves to handle them.

 Tips for a Successful Transracial Adoption